 Solving Conjuctions of Predications

 There are two ways to group predications together in an MRS: as a “conjunction” (i.e. a logical “and”) or by using “scopal arguments”.
 Scopal arguments allow passing a predication as an argument to another predication, much like lambda functions do in many programming languages.
-This is how you built up a tree of predications in a well-formed tree.
-Now that we have a textual representation and a way to execute it, we can start resolving these more complex structures.
+This is how you built up a tree of predications in a scope-resolved mrs. Now that we have a textual representation and a way to execute it, we can start resolving these more complex structures.

 For an example such as: _large_a_1(e,x) and _file_n_of(x) (to indicate a “large file”):